xytis/GURPS/Campaigns/Ravnica/07_3_najwa.md

 reject a generous hand of Orzhov, so you say goodbyes to your party and dart into nearby alley.

---"Najwa, mr. Spasov requests your assistance.
+--"Najwa, Mr. Spasov requests your assistance.
 Come",- his voice is rough and matches his tough appearance.

 Gregor leads you through a better part of Blistercoils to a fancy looking house